 This particular idea was to build a distributed gunshot analysis system that could be very rapidly deployed using a sensor net of LoRa connected sensors.
 In theory, such a net could accurately geolocate gunshots.
 This seemed like it could save lives.
 It would also be an interesting real-world test of the LoRa capability.

-So we started putting the grant proposal together.
+So, we started putting the grant proposal together.
 I spent about a week on it; there were probably three weeks total labor involved.
-Chris, as our Managing Partner, had to do a lot of it: getting a solid budget and all the other paperwork done was no joke.
-I worked a lot with Martin and Geoff come up with a phased approach that would mitigate risk by letting us test each major risk factor independently.
+Chris, as our Managing Partner, had to do a lot of it — getting a solid budget and all the other paperwork done was no joke.
+I worked a lot with Martin and Geoff to come up with a phased approach that would mitigate risk by letting us test each major risk factor independently.

 Unfortunately DARPA didn’t fund it; they wanted more specific hypothesis-testing than we wrote-up.